wix-incubator/rawss/README.md

 ## API
 const {Rawss, StyleProcessor, cssVariables} = require('rawss')

-### StyleProcessor: A generic processor interfa eto handle a raw CSS rule
+### StyleProcessor: A generic processor interface to handle a raw CSS rule
 * match({name, value, selector}): boolean
 Implement to specify which style declarations apply to your processor